 I don’t care if you tell your kids what’s in them or not, but you have to make these cheesy, crispy, so amazingly good Baked Cauli-Tots!
 I’m ready to start calling them Awesome-Tots!
+And now make sure you check out my pro tips for no-fail tots!

 You guys!!!
 These may just be my best kitchen creation ever.
 They are seriously our favorite side dish!
 All three of us just devour these perfectly crispy, cheesy, dare-I-say potato-ey little nuggets.